LukeA12/dev-portfolio/README.md

 Builds the app for production.
 It correctly bundles Next in production mode and optimizes the build for the best performance.

+### `npx serve ./out`

+Run this to locally preview the statically exported site as it would appear in production.

+## Deployment

+On the GitHub website, navigate to Settings → Pages.
+Under the Build and deployment section, ensure the Source is set to GitHub Actions.

+The next.config.js and nextjs.yml files are already preconfigured, so you can simply push your changes to the main branch, and the site will be automatically deployed.